For women struggling with the heath, weight, and emotional issues of overeating, emotional eating and yo-yo dieting

 That feel shame, frustration, judgement, guilt and fear from not fitting into their clothes, yearly increases in medications due to the weight gain, decreased activity level, diminished health, increased joint and back pain and the possibility of death

-TASH Fitness promises to partner with you on your journey to health no matter what size or age, no matter what your fitness level is presently, holding your hand each step of the way.
+TASH Wellness for Women promises to partner with you on your journey to health no matter what size or age, no matter what your fitness level is presently, holding your hand each step of the way.

 We offer one-on-one support and a community of women just like you to create the healthy lifestyle you need and want from the comfort of your home or office, or within our Women Only studio.